Guide to Buying Property

 Before signing the Contract

 Have us look at a copy of the Contract for Sale which needs to be available for inspection before a vendor offers a property for sale.
-It won’t cost you anything and you’ll get advice – Just ask the real estate agent or Vendor to send through the Contract to yourself first and come firstname.lastname@example.org Note: You can always be gazumped unless Contracts are signed by all parties and exchanged (swapped over).
+It won’t cost you anything and you’ll get the right advice from the get-go.
+Just ask the real-estate agent or Vendor to send through the Contract to yourself first cc me in so no mistakes are made – firstname.lastname@example.org.
+Note: You can always be gazumped unless Contracts are signed by all parties and exchanged (swapped over).
 Discuss with us exchanging on a 5 day cooling off period to secure the property.
 Do not enter into a Contract without having us peruse the Contract.
 First ensure your finance arrangements are in order and approved (in writing).
 Obtaining written approval is wise and perhaps a list of their requirements would be handy.
 If you have not arranged finance, we can organise our mobile lender to discuss with you the best loan to suit your needs.
 There are over 25 major lenders to choose from.
 It is strongly recommended that you carry out a building and pest inspection report by a licensed company before an exchange of Contracts.
 If buying a unit, it is also recommended that you obtain a Strata Inspection Report from the body corporate.
 We can recommend companies to carry out these services or you can ask us to organise such reports.
 You may also require a Survey Report and/or Building Certificate.
 We can discuss these with you if required.

 At an auction, you are automatically bound by the Contract, so ensure you have us look at your Contract beforehand.
-You must also have your finance unconditionally approved and have your 10% deposit (Unless we get them to agree & get 5%).
+You must also have your finance unconditionally approved and have your 10% deposit (Unless we get them to agree to 5%).

 Once all above are satisfied, we will attend to the exchange of the Contracts which then becomes binding and you will be required to pay the full 10% deposit (Unless we negotiate 5%), or by way of Deposit Bond which we can organise in our office.